 It is a well-known fact that the air is drier during the winter months.
 Dry air in our homes causes our skin to dry out and crack, our sinuses to dry up, and creates static.
 It can also cause dehydration and a general feeling of irritation on your skin, eyes, and throat.
 To counter all of the problems associated with dry winter air, you should certain invest in a humidifier to return much-needed moisture to your home.
 Your HVAC technician can also recommend a humidifier that attaches directly to your furnace to spread comfortable air throughout the home.

-Ventilation in Good Working Order
+Ensure Ventilation is in Good Working Order

 You might be surprised to hear that studies show the air outside is up to three times cleaner than air inside your home.
 This sounds shocking, until you think of how the average home is filled with allergens like dust and pet dander.
 In order to fight back against these allergens, ensure that you have a solid ventilation system and that it is good working order.
 You want to drive bad air away from your home and minimize the build-up of dust and other allergens.
 As a bonus, a proper ventilation system will also minimize heat loss in the winter and A/C loss in the system, cutting down your energy expenses.